 Heading into Week 5, it might seem like not much is happening.
 Your baby is still too small to create a visible bump, so you won’t yet be showing, and, whilst you might be very aware of the early signs of your pregnancy, most people who see you will have no idea you’re pregnant.

 But that doesn’t mean that nothing is happening.
 Your baby is continuing to grow and develop, and it is important that you take good care of yourself and your growing baby during these early weeks of pregnancy.
 You may not yet have had your first prenatal appointment, but now is a good time to book in with your midwife or obstetrician, so they can support you and help you to have a healthy pregnancy.

 You might not be showing yet, but you may be experiencing signs of pregnancy.
-At this stage, it is not uncommon for women to experience tender breasts, have the urge to urinate frequently, and feel exhausted, even after a good night’s sleep.
+By week 5, it is not uncommon for women to experience tender breasts, have the urge to urinate frequently, and feel exhausted, even after a good night’s sleep.
 You might find it harder getting to sleep due to leg cramps or general restlessness.
 You might also find yourself napping unexpectedly, or struggling to get out of bed because you’re always tired.
 The fact is, growing a baby is hard work, and your body is now flooded with hormones that contribute to your feeling of tiredness.

 Not all women get these early signs of pregnancy and those that don’t often worry that their lack of symptoms means that something is wrong.
 However, usually, it just means they are fortunate and they should enjoy the energy and appetite whilst they have it, because they might find it to be short-lived!

 If you are exhausted, the best thing to do is look after yourself and take naps when you can.
 Be assured these feelings won’t last forever, fatigue is usually associated with early pregnancy and tends to go away as the weeks progress.